What does IQ OQ and PQ mean? Why is it Critical in Pharma – A Practical Guide with Real-World Examples

 Always Remember!

 - The goal is to make safe medicines at an affordable cost – you must balance these objectives.
-There can be a tendency, especially amongst novice C&Q technicians and engineers to qualify all components in a system.
-However, the qualification process is enormously time-consuming and expensive so this approach drives up the cost of qualifying and validating the project and subsequently the final price of medicine way higher than necessary (which makes it unaffordable to less well-off patients).
-The solution is to use system impact assessments, component impact assessments and risk management tools in a scientifically robust manner to support your decisions about what to validate to avoid over-qualifying.
+There can be a tendency (especially amongst novice C&Q technicians and engineers) to qualify all components in a system.
+However, the qualification process is enormously time-consuming and expensive so this approach drives up the cost of qualifying and validating the project.
+In turn, the final price of medicine becomes way higher than necessary (potentially even making it unaffordable to less well-off patients).
+The solution is to use system impact assessments, component impact assessments and risk management tools in a scientifically robust manner to support your decisions about what to validate.
+This helps to avoid over-qualifying.

 - Use commissioning data wherever possible to reduce testing duplication.
 The quality assurance department will need to approve.

 - There is no single right answer or a “perfect” approach to validating a project.
 In fact, there are always multiple right answers and approaches.
 The key point is that you must be able to explain your rationale to an FDA or EMA auditor or supervisor.
-As long as your rationale is sound and logical so that even if someone disagrees with you, they can understand the decision, you won’t be penalised (even if you are asked to change it).
+What you’re looking to demonstrate is sound and logical rationale for your decisions so that even if someone disagrees with you, they can understand the decision, you won’t be penalised (even if you are asked to change it).

 Next Steps